+This post is 2-in-1.
+The first part is how to set up/install your DStv Explora decoder while the second part would be how to migrate your current DStv to your newly installed explora smart card.
 Initially, When you buy the DStv Explora, you will be given a DStv switch(this consists of 4 unicables and 4 universal LNB outputs).
 Later on, DStv stopped issuing the switch and they started selling their Smart LNB along with their Explora.
-Prior to their most recent promo, when you buy an Explora, you will not be given DStv smart LNB.
+Before their most recent promo, when you buy an Explora, you will not be given DStv smart LNB.
 Sadly, without the DStv Smart LNB, the Explora would not receive a signal.
 Explora and Smart LNB Installation is the topic for discussion for today

 - Existing DStv subscriber who wants to upgrade to Explora but retain their existing account/smartcard

 - Also, Existing DStv subscriber who wants to use the Explora with their existing DStv account